Welcome to the Freight Market Cheat Sheet.

 Let’s look at a few trends before diving into rates and modes.

-Full Truckload Trends: October 2024
+Full Truckload Trends: December 2024

-Looking at year-over-year (Y/Y) comparisons, however, we continued our venture into inflationary territory in total (9.0%), dry van (9.6%), reefer (5.6), and flatbed (15.1%).
+Looking at equipment types, dry van (1.8%) went up a notch, refrigerated moved up 3.5%, and open deck moved down -1.6%.
+Looking at year-over-year (Y/Y) comparisons, we continued our venture into inflationary territory in total (12.0%), dry van (12.0%), reefer (12.3%), and flatbed (4.7%).

 Note on the data: all truckload rate figures are derived from Coyote’s proprietary transactional data.
 With thousands of daily shipments, it is one of the largest centralized freight marketplaces in North America.

-LTL Trends: October 2024
+LTL Trends: December 2024

-Recent merger & acquisition activity in the LTL market
+LTL merger & acquisition activity

 Changes coming to NMFC classifications in 2025